cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

 `cnpg.io/reloadedAt`
 :   Contains the latest cluster `reload` time. `reload` is triggered by the user through a plugin.

+`kubectl.kubernetes.io/restartedAt`
+:  When available, the time of last requested restart of a Postgres cluster.

 `cnpg.io/skipEmptyWalArchiveCheck`
 :   When set to `true` on a `Cluster` resource, the operator disables the check
     that ensures that the WAL archive is empty before writing data.
 Use at your own risk.

-`cnpg.io/backupStartWAL`
-: The WAL at the start of a backup.

-`cnpg.io/backupEndWAL`
-: The WAL at the conclusion of a backup.

-`cnpg.io/backupStartTime`
-: The time a backup started.

-`cnpg.io/backupEndTime`
-: The time a backup ended.

 `cnpg.io/snapshotStartTime`
 : The time a snapshot started.

 `cnpg.io/snapshotEndTime`
 : The time a snapshot was marked as ready to use.

-`kubectl.kubernetes.io/restartedAt`
-:  When available, the time of last requested restart of a Postgres cluster.

 ## Prerequisites